 What to Expect from Inpatient Rehab

-Inpatient treatment provides patients with a structured environment to keep everyone dedicated and focused on recovery.
-Immersive care concentrates on individual, group, and family therapy to get to the root of addiction and help mental healing.
+Inpatient treatment with RCA provides patients with a structured environment to keep everyone dedicated and focused on recovery.
+We offer immersive care that concentrates on individual, group, and family therapy to get to the root of addiction and help mental and emotional healing.

-Patients learn about addiction through educational programs.
-To help heal the soul, inpatient treatment also includes recovery and 12-step activities, art and music sessions, physical fitness and yoga, and community sessions.
+Patients at RCA learn about addiction through educational programs.
+To help heal the whole person, inpatient treatment with RCA may also include recovery and 12-step activities, art and music sessions, physical fitness and yoga, and community sessions.

 Patients also receive psychiatric, nutritional, spiritual and other services when needed.
 At RCA, our comprehensive treatment is delivered by a highly qualified team including masters-level clinicians, therapists, social workers, case managers, medical professionals such as nurses, nurse practitioners and doctors.

-Outpatient treatment is a great choice for people with substance abuse problems that are milder, where they have not become physically dependent to drug or alcohol, but realize they have a growing problem.
-Outpatient treatment is also a great way to continue progress when transitioning from an inpatient facility.
-Either way, outpatient offers unparalleled convenience and flexibility.
-Patients live at home and continue to work or go to school, all while getting treatment for addiction.
+Outpatient treatment is a great choice for people with substance abuse problems that are milder, where they have not become dependent on drugs or alcohol, but realize they have a growing problem.
+Outpatient treatment is also a powerful tool in continuing progress when transitioning from an inpatient rehab facility.
+Either way, outpatient treatment offers unparalleled convenience and flexibility.
+Patients live at home or at a sober home and continue to work or go to school, all while getting treatment for addiction.

 What to Expect from Outpatient Rehab